Review – Shake Your Body

 Before 9/11, for a lot of people, their “where were you when you heard?” moment occurred when the Challenger space shuttle exploded.

 At the time, I was teaching as a part of getting credit toward my Juris Doctorate.
-The incident was rattling not only because of the deaths, but also because of Christa McAuliffe‘s connections to New England and teaching.
-She and I were even born on the same day (albeit 14 years apart).
+So the incident was rattling not only because of the deaths, but also because of Christa McAuliffe‘s connections to New England and teaching.
+In addition, she and I were even born on the same day (albeit 14 years apart).

 By the time the book is finished, three members of the Temporal Integrity Commission are dead, and the alien enemy is practically on their doorstep.

-- Bananarama’s Venus (sharp-eyed readers will recall that Marisol makes her entrance with Shocking Blue’s version of this song, so this story naturally shows her exit)
+- in addition, Bananarama’s Venus (sharp-eyed readers will recall that Marisol makes her entrance with Shocking Blue’s version of this song, so this story naturally shows her exit)

 - Robert Palmer’s Addicted to Love